 This massive gender longevity gap means that the risk group most affected by covid – elderly males above 75 years – hardly exists in Belarus (see chart below), while elderly females are known to generally cope much better with covid (for reasons not yet fully understood).

-Update September 21: All-cause mortality data shows that deaths are about three times higher than official figures, but still within the range of previous strong seasonal flu waves.
+Update September 21: All-cause mortality data shows that deaths are about ten times higher than official figures, but still within the range of previous strong seasonal flu waves.